I’m wearing black for forty days.

 Every morning,

-I open my walk-in closet and select my next black dress to wear at work.
+I open my walk-in closet and select my next black dress to

 Then the next black blouse.